- About Us

 - The Pittsburgh 100

-As a member of the leadership team and the office expert on famous movie lines, Jeremy is accountable for providing day-to-day oversight of agency operations, including growth, profitability and retention.
+As a partner since 2016 and member of the executive leadership team, Jeremy is accountable for providing day-to-day oversight of agency operations, including growth, profitability and client retention.

 Jeremy also focuses on the personal and professional growth of WordWrite team members by helping them develop solutions to the challenges they confront in their specific roles.
 At the client level, Jeremy oversees account leaders in developing the objectives and strategies that align with industry best practices.